ashish-yadav11/dsblocks/README.md

 shown on the status and the other responsible for handling clicks.
 Take a look at `blocks.h` file.
 Functions defined in `util.c` might prove helpful when adding your own blocks.

+> * Many provided blocks and helpers will not work out of the box.
+Users will
+>   need to change some paths here and there for instance.
+> * Colors and icons for the blocks are defined in `util.h` and at the top of
+>   each block file.

 # Colored output and Clickability